 ASL is an integral part of the Deaf community and Deaf culture.
 Through a minor in ASL, students will have the opportunity to acquire a respect for the diverse deaf population, appreciate the uniqueness of the culture and understand the ethical issues that the Deaf community faces.
 Students will develop a relationship with the Deaf community through their knowledge of Deaf culture and strong conversational skills in ASL.
 Their educational experience will grow through interaction, and their careers will be enhanced by having the unique ability to use ASL.

-Our program includes a study abroad opportunity with the American Sign Language Immersion trip to the Dominican Republic each semester through the Mission School for the Deaf in Dajabon.
-We also have a vibrant student organization in the The ASL club, who enjoy teaching and sharing American Sign Language with others year-round!
+Our program includes a study abroad opportunity with the American Sign Language Immersion trip each semester to a variety of places.
+We also have a vibrant student organization in the the ASL Club, who enjoy teaching and sharing American Sign Language with others year-round!